chester-lang/chester2025draft/parser-plan.md

 ## Overview
 This document outlines potential improvements to the Chester parser components, specifically focusing on `Tokenizer.scala` and `LexerV2.scala`.
 The goal is to enhance readability, maintainability, and performance while preserving the current functionality.

+## ⚠️ HIGH PRIORITY: Comment Preservation

+### 1. Comment Attachment in LexerV2 ⚠️ URGENT
+- **Issue**: The V2 parser currently doesn't properly preserve comments and attach them to expressions via ExprMeta.commentInfo
+- **Improvement**: Implement comment collection and attachment similar to the V1 parser (Parser.scala)
+- **Benefits**:
+  - Preserves important documentation in the code
+  - Enables proper code formatting with comments
+  - Maintains semantic information that may be in comments
+- **Implementation Plan**:
+  1. Add comment collection during lexing/parsing
+  2. Create appropriate CommentInfo structures for leading and trailing comments
+  3. Attach comments to nearest expressions using ExprMeta
+  4. Ensure whitespace and newlines are handled correctly for comment attachment
+  5. Maintain compatibility with existing comment handling in V1 parser

 ## Tokenizer Improvements

 ### 1. Number Parsing Refactoring ✅ COMPLETED